Forixaim/Forixaim/README.md

 A cool programmer, thats it.

-I make a variety of things but I specialize in C++.
+I make a variety of things but I specialize in C++ and funny coffee language.

 <!--
 **Forixaim/Forixaim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.